District Office

 Fax: (503) 386-4659

-The North Marion School District Board makes an annual determination regarding the Inter-District Transfer process for grades K-12 students and their families requesting transfer into and out of North Marion School District.
+The North Marion School District Board makes an annual determination regarding the Inter-District Transfer process for K-12 students and their families requesting transfers into and out of the North Marion School District.
 This process begins with families requesting release from their resident school district and then requesting admittance to their preferred district.
 The School Board makes annual decisions regarding whether to accept students into the district through the inter-district transfer process and if so, how many at each grade level.
-Click Here for Transfers In Guidelines and Procedures.
-A printable version for Transfers In and Out Guidelines, see support pdf documents below.
+A printable version for Transfers In and Out Guidelines, and Application - see support pdf documents below.

 APPROVED OPENINGS (*): The district will accept non-resident transfers based on space availability (grade level/course sizes) resources, staffing, and school capacity for the following schools and grade levels:

-(*) Please submit your transfer request IN to NMSD as soon as possible, but not later than September 1st.
-Openings may close once we have reached our grade level/class size limits.
+(*) Please submit your transfer request IN to North Marion School District as soon as possible, but not later than September 1st.
+Openings may close once we reach our grade-level/class-size limits.

 A district may consider a transfer request outside of the inter-district transfer policy and procedures where a hardship exists.
-Oregon is not a school of choice state, however, allows school districts to establish procedures for the review of any student request to attend school in another district.
+Oregon is not a school choice state; however, it allows school districts to establish procedures for the review of any student request to attend school in another district.
 We have adopted this approach because our fundamental beliefs and core values represent excellent instruction and services provided directly to students are the most effective methods for achieving our strategic goals, including student achievement."
-If you live in NMSD district boundary but wish to have your child attend school in a different district, you must receive permission from both districts.

 If you have questions, please contact Diane Laubsch, Transfer Liaison.